On the First Order Cohomology of Infinite--Dimensional Unitary Groups: Introduction

-From \cite{Ne13}, we know that the full unitary group $U(\SH)$ and the group $U_\infty(\SH)$ are so called \textit{bounded} groups.
-This is a class of groups with Property (FH) as shown in Section \ref{sec: bounded}.
-On the other side, the direct limit group $U(\infty)$ carries nontrivial 1-cocycles: For $\lambda \in \Z^{\N}$, we show in \thref{condition for SH_lambda=0} that the first cohomology space $H^1(U(\infty),\pi_\lambda,\SH_\lambda)$ vanishes only in the following three cases The core ideas for the proof of \thref{condition for SH_lambda=0} are the following: Any 1-cocycle of one of the unitary groups above has the property that its restriction to one of the compact subgroups $U(n)$ yields a 1-coboundary.
+The core ideas for the proof of \thref{condition for SH_lambda=0} are the following: Any 1-cocycle of one of the unitary groups above has the property that its restriction to one of the compact subgroups $U(n)$ yields a 1-coboundary.
 This leads us to the notion of a \textit{conditional} 1-cocycle in Section \ref{sec: direct limit}.
 If $(G_j)_{j\in J}$ is a family of subgroups of the group $G$, then we call a 1-cocycle \textit{conditional} if its restriction to every subgroup $G_j$ yields a 1-coboundary.
 A special case arises if $G=\indlim G_n$ is the direct limit of an increasing sequence of subgroups $G_n$.
 The statement that every conditional 1-cocycle (w.r.t. the family of the subgroups $G_n$) is a 1-coboundary is then equivalent to the statement that every $G_n$-fixed vector is already fixed by the whole group $G$ provided that $n$ is sufficiently large (cf. \thref{H^1=0}).
-In Section \ref{sec: U(infty)}, we introduce the highest weight representations $\urep{\lambda}$ of $U(\infty)$ as a direct limit of highest weight representations of the subgroups $U(n)$ and we directly conclude that the representation $\urep{\lambda}$ admits a $U(n)$-fixed vector \iof one the highest weight subrepresentations of $U(k)$ (with $k\geq n$) admits a $U(n)$-fixed vector.
+In Section \ref{sec: U(infty)}, we introduce the highest weight representations $\urep{\lambda}$ of $U(\infty)$ as a direct limit of highest weight representations of the subgroups $U(n)$ and we directly conclude that the representation $\urep{\lambda}$ admits a $U(n)$-fixed vector \iof one of the highest weight subrepresentations of $U(k)$ (with $k\geq n$) admits a $U(n)$-fixed vector.
 This observation allows us to reformulate the problem as a matter of branching from $U(k)$ to $U(n)$.
 Thus, \thref{condition for SH_lambda=0} is obtained by applying the classical branching law as stated in \thref{branching law}.\\